csepulveda/csepulveda_io/blog/content/init_eks_cluster.md

 Here I will describe how to extend our [basic setup](/Initial-Setup-of-Terraform-and-GitHub-Actions.html) and setup a simple kubernetes cluster using EKS using the AWS/EKS terraform module and the Helm chart to install the Auto Scaling controller.

 ## Setup the VPC
-The first step will be set up our vpc, for this case i'm going to create a vpc with 3 different subnets
+The first step will be to set up our VPC; for this case, I'm going to create a VPC with three different subnets
-* private_subnets, in this subnet we are going to launch our node instances
+* private_subnets, in this subnet, we are going to launch our node instances
-* public_subnets, in this subnet we are going to launch our load balancers (will not by used for the moment)
+* public_subnets, in this subnet, we are going to launch our load balancers (will not be used for the moment)
-* database_subnets, in this subnet we are going to launch our databases (will not be used for the moment)
+* database_subnets, in this subnet, we are going to launch our databases (will not be used for the moment)

 The code could be checked [here](https://raw.githubusercontent.com/csepulveda/aws_base_setup/5343af5e3d852a4b005fbdc9bdd75e2b943bce8d/vpc.tf):